 Each checkpoint can be linked to a specific Activity Template from the Client’s Location.

-This can be very useful for situations that require a check list to be done on multiple items.
+This can be very useful for situations that require a checklist to be done on multiple items.

 Linked Post Orders